nrposner/nvim_config/README.md

 _mason.lua_
 The two plugins in here leverage Mason, a configuration manager for LSPs, linters, formatters, and more.
 What is an LSP?
 A linter?
 A DAP server?
 I installed Mason in order to never ask those questions again.
 Long story short, it lets you do fun stuff like autocomplete, syntax checking, and definitions of built-in objects for your language of choice.
 Note that, at present, I only use the LSP for Rust, `rust-analyzer`.
 If you want to use other languages, it's as simple as changing that line and adding them into the ensure_installed table.
-For example, if you wanted to drop rust and use Haskell and Java, you'd change `ensure_installed = { "rust_analyzer" }` into `ensure_installed = { "haskell-language-server", "jdtls"}`.
+For example, if you wanted to drop rust and use Java, you'd change `ensure_installed = { "rust_analyzer" }` into `ensure_installed = { "jdtls"}`.

 _gitsigns.lua_
 This is a must-have if you work within a git repository.